Google “PPC optimization,” and you’ll get a whopping 2,320,000 results. That’s quite a lot of information to go through.

 Empathy is a great way to establish a connection and attract your audience’s attention.
-Create your ads and your landing page around your users’ needs and wants and you’re on the right path.
+Create your ads and your landing page around your users’ needs and wants, and you’re on the right path.

 6. Use a (Strong) Call to Action

-This is one of the basic, yet often overlooked rules in PPC advertising.
+This is one of the basic yet often overlooked rules in PPC advertising.
 If you don’t tell your audience what to do next, they won’t do it.
 Without a (strong) call to action, people won’t feel compelled to take the next step.

-Perceptual set theory explains why.
+The perceptual set theory explains why.

-According to the theory, the mind perceives objects through an active process of selection, inference and interpretation.
+According to the theory, the mind perceives objects through an active process of selection, inference, and interpretation.
 We naturally form expectations when we see a landing page or a banner ad and our brain somehow knows what to expect next.

 The call to action bridges the gap between expectations and taking that next step.

 To be effective, the call to action should fit in naturally with your copy.
 Pay attention to context and align your CTA with the rest of your messaging.

 For example, don’t advertise a 10% discount for books and use a call to action that says “submit.”
 Go for something that would go naturally with your landing page or PPC ad copy: “Shop now” or “Buy now.”